Mantfombi Dlamini: Queen regent

 She was appointed as the interim leader of the Zulu Nation under the title of queen regent, on 24 March 2021, after the death of His Majesty King Goodwill Zwelithini on 12 March 2021.
 This was in accordance with King Zwelithini's will, and she was set to temporarily serve in this capacity until the next Zulu king was appointed.
-Had she survived, she would also have appointed the next king; her first son, Misuzulu Zulu, was believed to have been her choice.
+Had she survived, she would also have appointed the next king; her first son, Misuzulu Zulu, was believed to have been her choice, which materialised.

-Death

 On 27 April 2021, the royal family confirmed that Queen Mantfombi Dlamini had been hospitalized.
+She stayed at the hospital until the time came.
 She died two days later on 29 April 2021.
 The family did not immediately release the details of the cause of death.

 Prince Mangosuthu Buthelezi described her death as "unexpected".
 KwaZulu-Natal Premier Sihle Zikalala called the news "heart-wrenching" and said the Queen was a bridge between the Zulu and eSwatini nations.
 He called her leadership role an inspiration for women, which helped to "administer the final burial rites to the backward, patriarchal and chauvinistic tendencies that considered women as inferior beings".

 On the following day, Prince Buthelezi confirmed that the Queen died around 20:15 at the Netcare Milpark Hospital in Johannesburg.
 He further announced that the Queen had been suffering from a long-term illness; this was known to the palace but not revealed publicly.
 After recovering from COVID-19, she was admitted to a hospital in Durban for a previously scheduled operation to remove gallstones.
 As she was too weak to undergo surgery, she saw another doctor in Johannesburg, and was later hospitalized.